Top Greek islands & Mainland Destinations

-Archimedes, the famous mathematecian and engineer: To the modern world, the name Archimedes (287-212 BC) recalls the famous Greek mathematician who dedicated his entire life in research and invention.
+Archimedes, the famous mathematecian and engineer: To the modern world, the name Archimedes (287-212 BC) recalls the famous mathematician of Ancient Greece who dedicated his entire life in research and invention.
 It was his innovative experiments that gave the contemporary world many machines that are used till today in heavy industries, theories of physics applied to scientific discoveries and formulas for solving complex mathematical problems.
 Having a dynamic personality, Archimedes was an engineer, mathematician, physicist, inventor and astronomer at the same time.

 We find extremely scarce information about the personal life of Archimedes.
 From information gathered by historians, we know that he was born in Syracuse Sicily, in 287 BC, when Sicily was still a Greek colony.
 He spent most of his life in his hometown, except when he went to Alexandria Egypt to study.